 Clinicum: Common support structures for clinical and translational research within KI and the Stockholm Region

-Clinicum is one of the projects included in the Information Management Programme at KI, which in turn is part of KI's university-wide operational plan of Strategy 2030.
+The target group for Clinicum is the researchers and functions that use health and medical care data in research at KI and within the Stockholm Region.
+Clinicum was one of the projects included in the Information Management Programme at KI that is part of KI's university-wide operational plan of Strategy 2030.

 Methodological support pilot

 The pilot study was carried out during the fall of 2022 and included 20 ongoing research projects.
 The pilot project showed a wide range of projects and types of support requested (biostatistics, bioinformatics, AI) that in the current organization can only be partially met by established support functions.

 A model for methodological support via Clinicum is summarised in the project teams report from January 2022 Report: Biostatistics, bioinformatics and other methodological support in clinical research projects.
 To receive any other reports from the project, please contact firstname.lastname@example.org.

 2023: Establish the organized support and proposal for the organization of Clinicum

 The results of the needs inventory, the developed method support model and the conducted pilot study form the basis for the continued work to create the organization Clinicum.
 In February 2023 Academic Vice President for Research decided that Clinicum will be conducted as an implementation project in 2023.
 This project is led by Sandra Eloranta, together with a new project team.